Meet the Team

 Chelsea Roberts

-Meet Chelsea Chelsea is a dedicated Support Coordinator with over 11 years of experience in the social care and disability sectors.
-She has worked across aged care, disability services, mental health, hospital discharge, child protection, school-based supports and youth residential care, giving her a broad and insightful understanding of the many ways people need support.
-What inspires Chelsea is simple: she grew up watching people she cared about struggle due to a lack of appropriate supports.
-From that lived experience she made the decision early on to step into a role where she could make a difference.
-She thrives on building genuine connections and guiding people to gain more independence, voice and choice—believing firmly in the empowering principles of self-determination.
-Throughout her career, Chelsea has developed a reputation for being organised, attentive and deeply person-centred.
-She loves working with participants of all ages and backgrounds—from young people navigating early intervention to older clients looking to build connection and purpose.
-Outside of work, Chelsea makes the most of her coastal home and loves a swim, beach walk or trying a new café.
+Meet Chelsea Chelsea is a passionate and dedicated Support Coordinator with over 11 years of experience across the social care and disability sectors.
+With qualifications in Social Work, she brings both professional expertise and genuine compassion to her role, supporting participants to navigate complex systems while building confidence, independence and meaningful outcomes.
+Her experience spans aged care, disability services, mental health, hospital discharge, child protection, school-based supports and youth residential care, giving her a broad and insightful understanding of the diverse ways people may require support throughout their lives.
+What inspires Chelsea is simple - growing up, she witnessed people she cared about struggle due to a lack of appropriate supports.
+This lived awareness shaped her commitment to working in a role where she could make a real difference.
+She is passionate about empowering people through self-determination, ensuring participants have voice, choice and control over their lives and supports.
+Throughout her career, Chelsea has developed a strong reputation for being organised, responsive and deeply person-centred.
+She values building genuine, trusting relationships and enjoys supporting participants of all ages and backgrounds — from young people accessing early intervention through to adults seeking stability, connection and greater independence.
+Outside of work, Chelsea embraces the coastal lifestyle, enjoying swimming, beach walks and discovering new cafés.
 She also enjoys weight training, exploring new places and practising mindfulness.
-Chelsea brings the same genuine energy, compassion and authenticity to her personal life as she does to her professional one.
-With Chelsea on your side, you get a Support Coordinator who not only knows the systems but truly cares about the person behind the plan.
+Chelsea brings the same authenticity, warmth and positive energy to her personal life as she does to her professional practice.
+With Chelsea on your side, you gain a Support Coordinator who not only understands the systems but genuinely cares about the person behind the plan.

 Caitlin Olivier